quantori/qtr-fingerprint/README.md

 * `--ansCount` - Maximum number of answers the application can return for a single query (if there are more answers than `ansCount`, some will be discarded).
 * `--timeLimit` - Time limit in seconds for executing a single query.
+* `--verificationStage` - True if verification stage should be executed after screening, False if only screening stage should be executed.
 ## Benchmarking and Research

 The results described in [this article](https://arxiv.org/abs/2310.02022) were obtained